getsoftware-eu/microservices-domain-driven-hotel-socialoffers-app/README.md

 # My Vision of Clean Architecture and Domain-driven Design using microservices and AWS

-In this project, I use a <b>Hexagon</b> as a boundary between an application and the outside world.
+This is my reference project demonstrating <b>Hexagon</b> architecture as a boundary between an application and the outside world.

 Inside the 'hexagon', I use a mix of simplified <b>Domain-Driven Design</b> (DDD) with <b>Clean</b>-Architecture (The 'infrastructure' and 'use case' logic is grouped into separate layers).